-The pipe sensor can be used to control the temperature of the storage tank when a tank sensor or mechanical control cannot be mounted.
-The pipe sensor should be wired into the terminals of the low voltage terminal strip of the top boiler as shown in Figure 24.
-It is important to note that when a pipe sensor is used, the circulating pump must be wired to operate continuously; otherwise the boiler will short cycle and the storage tank will not heat.
+The system/pipe sensor can be used to control the temperature of the storage tank when a tank sensor or mechanical control cannot be mounted.
+The system/pipe sensor would be wired into the terminals of the low voltage terminal strip as shown on Figure 26.
+It is important to note that when a system/pipe sensor is used, the circulating pump must be wired to operate continuously; otherwise the boiler will short cycle.